Long-Runner Cast Turnover

 - Law & Order ended with a completely different cast than when it started.
 The first major cast departure happened at the end of season one.
 The series lost its last original cast member at the end of its tenth season, when Steven Hill's Adam Schiff retired, at which point he'd been the only remaining original for 5 years.
 So half of its run was done with no one from the first season cast.
 The Other Wiki has an entire section dedicated to the cast/character changes and overlaps.

-- Law & Order: UK has them all beat with the entire original cast being gone by the end of the 8th season.
+- Law & Order: UK has them all beat with all bar Bradley Walsh having left by the end of the eighth season.
+When he quit, ITV cancelled the show.

 - M*A*S*H had a significant cast turnover during its eleven seasons.
-Alan Alda (Hawkeye), Loretta Swit (Margaret), and William Christopher (Father Mulcahy) were the only main cast present for the entire run (although only Alda and Swit were in both the first and last episodes, and Alda was the only one to be in every single episode).
+Alan Alda (Hawkeye), Loretta Swit (Margaret), and William Christopher (Father Mulcahy) were the only main cast present for the entire run (although only Alda and Swit were in both the first and last episodes as the role of Mulcahy was Recast After The Pilot, and Alda was the only one to be in every single episode).
 Jamie Farr (Klinger) was also present for the entire run of the show, but he started off as an extra.
 The military hospital setting made it easy to write characters in and out with the excuse of them getting drafted, transferred, and discharged.

 - Only three regulars of Night Court made it all the way through the show's nine-year run: Harry Anderson as Judge Harry Stone, Richard Moll as Bull the bailiff, and John Larroquette as prosecutor Dan Fielding.
 Three different actresses filled the role of the second bailiff (as different characters).
 Karen Austin, who played the court clerk and was Judge Stone's original love interest, left before the first season was over and was eventually replaced by Charles Robinson as Mac.
 Four different actresses played public defenders—Gail Strickland in the pilot, Paula Kelly for the rest of Season 1, Ellen Foley for Season 2, and Markie Post for Seasons 3-9.